• Skip to main content

 Filed Under: Media articles Tagged With: Boston Herald, Carlos Covarrubias, Heber C. Jentzsch, Joseph Mallia, Purification Rundown, Scientology Unmasked, Sherry Murphy, Xenu

-The Boston Herald: Scientology Unmasked: Scientology reaches into schools through Narconon (March 3, 1998)
+The Boston Herald: Scientology Unmasked: Milton school shades ties to Scientology (March 2, 1998)

 By JOSEPH MALLIA